 Instead of frantically calling around to try and get a ride from someone, all you need is another party that’s willing to jump-start you.
 If you’re parked in a shopping plaza, then there should be plenty of shoppers to ask.

-A Spare Tire Or Compressor And Sealant Kit
+3. A Spare Tire or Tire Repair Kit

 You’d think that every vehicle comes standard with a spare tire, but you’d be wrong.
 Surprisingly, one-third of new cars don’t come with spare tires.